daniel-rajakumar/.vimrcs/README.md

 VIM binds ❤

-ON Visual Studio and all idea editors (tested in pycharm, android studio)
+ON Visual Studio, VSCode, and all idea editors (tested in pycharm, android studio)

 Basically use qwerty layout when in {
   * normal mode